Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Conclusion

 \section{Conclusion}

-In this paper, we investigated the joint transceiver design for an 1BitISAC system with massive MIMO.
-Two 1BitISAC designs, i.e., QoS-constrained 1BitISAC design and QoD-constrained 1BitISAC design, were considered.
-To guide the design of the 1BitISAC system, we first analyzed the radar detection performance following 1-bit ADC quantization.
-Subsequently, the communication BER performance was also analyzed, providing a new design perspective for measuring the communication performance in the 1BitISAC sysrem.
+Joint transceiver design for an 1BitDFRC system with massive MIMO is investigated.
+Two 1BitDFRC designs, i.e., QoS-constrained 1BitDFRC design and QoD-constrained 1BitDFRC design, were considered.
+To facilitate the design of the 1BitDFRC system, we first analyze the radar detection performance under 1-bit ADC quantization.
+Subsequently, the communication BER performance was also analyzed, providing a new design perspective for measuring the communication performance in the 1BitDFRC sysrem.
 Based on insights from these analyses, the design problems were reformulated and solved.
-Numerous simulation results were provided, revealing the following insights: \begin{itemize} \item After 1-bit ADC quantization, the proposed 1BitISAC system suffers from roughly a 1.98 dB performance loss, aligning with the performance analysis.
-These results highlight the feasibility of adopting 1-bit ADCs in massive MIMO ISAC systems, with an predictable and acceptable level of performance loss. \item Compared with the conventional communication MMSE, the derived safe margin-based method achieves better communication BER performance.
-These results verifies the BER analysis and supports the new design perspective in 1BitISAC. \item Compared with other ISAC configurations, the proposed 1BitISAC achieves the best EE performance in massive MIMO ISAC systems, albeit at the cost of slight performance sacrifices.
-These results indicate that the proposed 1BitISAC successfully balances the trade-off between EE and ISAC performance. \end{itemize}
+Numerous simulation results were provided, revealing the following insights: \begin{itemize} \item After 1-bit ADC quantization, the proposed 1BitDFRC system suffers from roughly a 1.96 dB performance loss, aligning with the performance analysis.
+These results highlight the feasibility of adopting 1-bit ADCs in massive MIMO DFRC systems, with an predictable and acceptable level of performance loss. \item Compared with the conventional communication MMSE, the CI-based SLP method achieves better communication BER performance.
+These results verifies the BER analysis and supports the new design perspective in 1BitDFRC. \item Compared with other DFRC configurations, the proposed 1BitDFRC achieves the best EE performance in massive MIMO DFRC systems, albeit at the cost of slight performance sacrifices.
+These results indicate that the proposed 1BitDFRC successfully balances the trade-off between EE and DFRC performance. \end{itemize}

-Future work may consider extending this study in several directions, including: \textit{(i)} distributed 1BitISAC systems with collaborative sensing and communication, \textit{(ii)} more robust and tractable SEP analysis under practical channel and noise conditions, and \textit{(iii)} estimation-aware 1BitISAC frameworks that jointly account for parameter estimation performance.
+Future work may consider extending this study in several directions, including: \textit{(i)} practical hardware implementation of the proposed 1BitDFRC architecture under hardware impairments (e.g., synchronization errors and analog front-end nonlinearities), \textit{(ii)} distributed 1BitDFRC systems with collaborative sensing and communication, \textit{(iii)} more robust and tractable SEP analysis under practical channel and noise conditions, \textit{(iv)} estimation-aware 1BitDFRC frameworks that jointly account for parameter estimation performance, and \textit{(v)} multi-bit DFRC performance analysis and design.

 \appendices